-- ♦ Plumber - ♦ Electrician - ♦ Building Inspector - ♦ Estimator - ♦ Carpenter - D1.0 Recognize the impact of financial, technical, environmental, and labor trends on the past and future of the construction industry. - D2.0 Apply the appropriate mathematical calculations used in the construction trades. - D3.0 Interpret and apply information from technical drawings, schedules, and specifications used in the construction trades. - D4.0 Demonstrate techniques for proper site preparation. - D5.0 Demonstrate foundation layout techniques to include setting forms, placing reinforcements, and placing concrete according to construction drawings, specifications, and building codes. - D6.0 Demonstrate carpentry techniques for the construction of a single-family residence. - D7.0 Demonstrate proper installation techniques of interior finish materials and protective finishes. - D8.0 Demonstrate the application of exterior finish materials and protective finishes in building construction. - D9.0 Understand, integrate, and employ sustainable construction practices in the building trades. - D10.0 Demonstrate skills necessary to complete a plumbing system in a single-family residence in accordance with accepted industry standards. - D11.0 Demonstrate skills necessary to complete an electrical system in a single-family residence in accordance with accepted industry standards.
+- Plumber - Electrician - Building Inspector - Estimator - Carpenter - D1.0 Recognize the impact of financial, technical, environmental, and labor trends on the past and future of the construction industry. - D2.0 Apply the appropriate mathematical calculations used in the construction trades. - D3.0 Interpret and apply information from technical drawings, schedules, and specifications used in the construction trades. - D4.0 Demonstrate techniques for proper site preparation. - D5.0 Demonstrate foundation layout techniques to include setting forms, placing reinforcements, and placing concrete according to construction drawings, specifications, and building codes. - D6.0 Demonstrate carpentry techniques for the construction of a single-family residence. - D7.0 Demonstrate proper installation techniques of interior finish materials and protective finishes. - D8.0 Demonstrate the application of exterior finish materials and protective finishes in building construction. - D9.0 Understand, integrate, and employ sustainable construction practices in the building trades. - D10.0 Demonstrate skills necessary to complete a plumbing system in a single-family residence in accordance with accepted industry standards. - D11.0 Demonstrate skills necessary to complete an electrical system in a single-family residence in accordance with accepted industry standards.

+CBE

-CBE Competency-Based Education
+Competency-Based Education

-COMPETENCY-BASED COMPONENTS for the Construction Work/3 Course
+COMPETENCY-BASED COMPONENTS for the Construction Work/2 Course

-COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS A Review, apply, and evaluate classroom and workplace policies and procedures used in accordance with federal, state, and local safety and environmental regulations.
+COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS A. INTRODUCTION AND SAFETY Review, apply, and evaluate classroom and workplace policies and procedures used in accordance with federal, state, and local safety and environmental regulations.
 Review the scope and purpose of the course.
 Review the overall course content as a part of the Linked Learning Initiative.
 Review classroom policies and procedures.
 Review classroom and workplace first aid and emergency procedures.
 Review the different occupations in the Building and Construction Trades Industry Sector which have an impact on the role of the construction workers.
 Review the opportunities available for promoting gender equity and the representation of non-traditional populations in construction work.
 Review the impact of Environmental Protection Agency (EPA) legislation on the Building and Construction Trades Industry Sector practices.
 Review and demonstrate the procedures for contacting proper authorities for the removal of hazardous materials based on the EPA standards.
-Review and demonstrate the use of the Material Safety Data Sheet (MSDS) as it applies to the construction industry.
-Review the role of the Leadership in Energy and Environmental Design (LEED) Green Building Rating SystemTM in increasing the use of sustainable and green building practices in California.
-Review the City of Los Angeles Building and Safety Codes and their applications to the construction industry.
+Review and demonstrate the use of the Safety Data Sheet (SDS) as it applies to the construction industry.
+Review the role of the Leadership in Energy and Environmental Design (LEED) Green Building Rating SystemTM in increasing the use of sustainable and green building mad Safety Codes and their applications to the construction industry.
 Review the provisions of the California Title 24 Energy Efficiency Standards (a.k.a.
 2008 California Green Building Standards Code) as they relate to the Building and Construction Trades Industry Sector.
 Review the purpose of the California Occupational Safety and Health Administration (Cal/OSHA) and its laws governing construction workers.
-Review how each of the following insures a safe workplace: employees' rights as they apply to job safety employees' obligations as they apply to safety employees' obligations as they apply to safety employees' obliga Career Ready Practice: 1, 5, 7, 12 CTE Anchor: Communications: 2.1, 2.2, 2.3 Problem Solving and Critical Thinking: 5.1, 5.4 Health and Safety: 6.1, 6.2, 6.4, 6.5, 6.6, 6.7, 6.8, 6.9, 6.11 Ethics and Legal Responsibilities: 8.2, 8.3 Leadership and Teamwork: 9.6 Technical Knowledge and Skills: 10.1, 10.2 CTE Pathway: D1.1, D1.2, D1.3, D9.1, D9.2
+Describe the purpose of the Federal Occupational Safety and Health Administration (OSHA) and its laws governing construction workers Review how each of the following insures a safe workplace: a. employees' rights as they apply to job safety b. employees' obligations as they apply to safety c. role of the Division of Workers' Compensation (DWC) d. safety requirements in buildings d Career Ready Practice: 1, 5, 7, 12 CTE Anchor: Communications: 2.1, 2.2, 2.3 Problem Solving and Critical Thinking: 5.1, 5.4 Health and Safety: 6.1, 6.2, 6.4, 6.5, 6.6, 6.7, 6.8, 6.9, 6.11 Ethics and Legal Responsibilities: 8.2, 8.3 Leadership and Teamwork: 9.6 Technical Knowledge and Skills: 10.1, 10.2 CTE Pathway: D1.1, D1.2, D1.3, D9.1, D9.2